GE2025 State of Play: Where the opposition parties are eyeing

 SINGAPORE: The upcoming General Election (GE) is shaping up to be one of the most keenly contested in Singapore's history, with over a dozen constituencies potentially seeing multi-cornered fights, based on claims staked by the various political parties.

-Political analysts expect many of these overlapping claims to be resolved by Nomination Day to make way for two-party showdowns.
-Nonetheless, in the past few weeks since the new electoral boundaries were revealed, opposition parties have shown that their ambitions are expanding and some are sticking firm to their strategies.
+Political analysts expect many of these overlapping claims to be resolved by Nomination Day, on Apr 23, to make way for two-party showdowns.
+Indeed, as the day approaches, opposition parties have been stepping up their activities and firming up their plans, with some backing out of constituencies they were initially eyeing.

-Here is a weekly look at the latest state of play in the run up to GE2025:
+Here's a look at where they have planted their flags so far.